-Explaining what HDMI (High Definition Multimedia Interface) is and how to increase the distance of your HDMI signal
+Explaining what High Definition Multimedia Interface is and how to increase the distance of your signal.

-HDMI stands for High Definition Multimedia Interface and is the most frequently used HD signal for transferring both high definition video and audio over a single cable.
+HDMI stands for High Definition Multimedia Interface and is the most frequently used HD signal for transferring both high definition audio and video over a single cable.

 More and more home AV devices are being connected using this simple, effective cable, but now HDMI is also featuring on laptops and PCs and therefore becoming the standard for the corporate and commercial markets – for education, presentation, digital signage and retail display to transmit high quality audio video siganls from device to device.

-HDMI is a digital interface, single cable solution for combined HD video and audio, replacing analogue solutions which require separate video and audio cables (such as VGA and audio jack).
+HDMI is a digital interface, single cable solution for combined HD video and audio, replacing analogue solutions which require separate audio/video cables (such as VGA and audio jack).

-Use a HDMI cable to connect the output from our HD source (the Blu-ray player or the Skybox, etc.) to the input of our HD displays – whether that be your TV, commercial screen or projector, all the way up to a multi-screen video wall!
+Use a HDMI lead to connect the output from your HD source (the Blu-ray player or the Skybox, for example) to the input of our HD displays – whether that be your TV, commercial screen or projector, all the way up to a multi-screen video wall!
 HDMI cables will also be used in an AV / home entertainment system if the system includes additional control or signal distriobution devices such as a signal splitter, HDMI switcher or AV matrix.

-But there are also mini and micro versions of HDMI out there on the market too, as smaller and smaller devices, such as our smart phones and tablets increasingly become our personal HD AV sources.
+But there are also HDMI Mini (Type C) and HDMI Micro (Type D) HDMI connector versions available, as smaller and smaller devices, such as our smart phones and tablets increasingly become our personal HD AV sources.

 However, there are limitations to the distance HDMI transmissions can travel.
 At CIE we recommend when using Category 1 'standard' HDMI cable that the lengths are limited to probably no more than 10 meters.

-- Using the latest HDMI over Cat cable or HDBaseT technology
+- Using the latest HDMI-over-Ethernet cable or HDBaseT technology;

 - Using HDBaseT technology you can extend your signal to up to an incredible 100 metres over standard cat 5e, 6 or 7 ethernet cable.